Bischberg: History

 Bischberg had its first documentary mention in 1013 as Biscoffesberge.
 The 1000st anniversary was celebrated in 2013 by the community of Bischberg.

 Before Secularization, Bischberg belonged to the High Monastery at Bamberg.
 The most important landowner was the Michelsberg Monastery, which in the 18th century also held the local overlordship.
 Since the Reichsdeputationshauptschluss of 1803, the community has belonged to Bavaria.
 In the course of administrative reform in Bavaria, today's community came into being under the Gemeindeedikt (“Community Edict”) of 1818.

 Timber floating

-Bischberg's location at the forks of the rivers Regnitz and Main led to the community's becoming an important way station for the log drivers from the Frankenwald (forest).
+Bischberg's location at the forks of the rivers Regnitz and Main led to the community's becoming an important way station for the log drivers from the Franconian Forest.
 In log driving history, Bischberg is called the “second stop”.

 The first stop for log drives coming from the Kronach area was Schwürbitz.
 The next station was then Bischberg.
 As the Regnitz's outflow into the Main strengthened this river considerably, twenty-seven of the small rafts that had been driven here downstream could be lashed together to make a Stück (“piece”, meaning a great timber raft), which could then be driven farther down the Main, and then by way of the Rhine all the way to the Netherlands.
 Later developments in road and railway transport, however, ended the need for these drives, and timber floating died out.